Mischa-D/Aurora-Discord-Bot/README.md

   * `profile`:

-    `[name] [profile] [bal] [block]` Uses the given profiles fetched best possible mining stats.
+    `[name] [profile] [bal] [blue_cheese] [block]` Uses the given profiles fetched best possible mining stats.
 It will use a bal pet if `bal` is set to true, else it     will look for the best scatha pet.
+If `blue_cheese` is enabled it will use mining speed boost Lvl.
+3 instead of Lvl.
+2 in the calculations

 ## Feature-Queue:
 * changing the output of `mining_times` based on fetched mining speed
-* include blue cheese goblin omelette and hotm perks automatically into calulations
 * new commands